pantheon-systems/documentation/source/_docs/multidev.md

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>
-Multidev branch names must be all lowercase and less than 11 characters.</div>
+Multidev branch names must be all lowercase and less than 11 characters.
+Environments cannot be created with the following reserved names: 'master', 'settings', 'team', 'support', and 'billing'.</div>

 1. From your Site Dashboard, select **Multidev**.
 2. Click **Git Branches**, and select **Create Environment** next to the branch name.